5 stars

 Include Evidence of Commitment

-It is often that foreign entrepreneurs and investors don’t want to invest funds in their potential Canadian business without knowing whether they would be granted immigration approval.
+Foreign entrepreneurs and investors often don’t want to invest funds in their potential Canadian business without knowing whether they will be granted immigration approval.
 As business immigration lawyers, we completely understand that kind of thinking.
-However, to succeed in business immigration, you must demonstrate your commitment to your Canadian business plan.
+However, to succeed in business immigration, you must demonstrate your commitment to your Canadian business plan, especially to immigration authorities.

 There must be concrete evidence that you have put your money at risk and have taken serious steps to the completion of your business plan.
 You can show that by investing in a Canadian business, completing a commercial lease agreement, buying equipment, hiring employees, etc. It would not be enough to only register your business in Canada and submit your business plan.
 You need to show real evidence that you have reasonably committed to the execution of your business plan.

-Best Business in Canada for Immigrants from Nigeria
+Best Business in Canada for Immigrants from Nigeria: Start-Up Visa Program

 Petroleum Industry